Being obsessed with food and body weight can develop eating disorders

-Thus, as might be expected, the highest prevalence of eating disorders is in female athletes competing in sports where leanness and/or a specific weight are considered important for either performance or appearance.
+Thus, as might be expected, the highest prevalence of eating disorders is in female athletes competing in sports where leanness or a specific weight are considered necessary for either performance or appearance.
 Males also suffer from eating disorders, but at a lesser rate.
-The estimated proportion is one male for every 10 females.
+The estimated proportion is one male for every ten females.

 Anorexia, bulimia and subclinical disorders

-The eating disorders, anorexia nervosa and bulimia nervosa, are recognised as types of psychiatric illness and are clinically defined by a set of diagnostic criteria.
+The eating disorders, anorexia nervosa and bulimia nervosa are recognised as types of psychiatric illness and are clinically defined by a set of diagnostic criteria.
 These go beyond a concern with weight and body image, and also include serious psychological problems.
-A number of studies have identified a significant proportion of athletes who suffer from one of these disorders.
+Several studies have identified a significant proportion of athletes who suffer from one of these disorders.
 Others, however, will exhibit less severe, or "subclinical", forms of eating disorders that meet some but not all of the diagnostic criteria.
-Some experts have proposed that eating disorders are best conceptualised as a spectrum e.g. Fries (Monograph, Acta Psychiatr.
+Some experts have proposed that eating disorders are best conceptualised as a spectrum, e.g. Fries (Monograph, Acta Psychiatr.
 Scand Vol 248(suppl)) has proposed a continuum hypothesis of eating/dieting behaviour which suggests that dieting may lead to disordered eating behaviours, which in turn may lead to anorexia nervosa or bulimia.

-The concept of sub-clinical anorexia was first examined by researchers in the 1970s.
-It was later identified in adolescents exhibiting a pattern of growth failure and/or delayed puberty, due to self-imposed calorie restriction arising from a fear of becoming obese.
+Researchers first examined the concept of sub-clinical anorexia in the 1970s.
+It was later identified in adolescents exhibiting a pattern of growth failure or delayed puberty, due to self-imposed calorie restriction arising from a fear of becoming obese.

 Attempts to define anorexia athletica